dotnet/docs/docs/csharp/tutorials/generate-consume-asynchronous-stream.md

 You can also remove the declaration of `finalResults` earlier in this method and the `return` statement that follows the loop you modified.

 You've finished the changes to generate an async stream.
-The finished method should resemble the code below:
+The finished method should resemble the following code:

 :::code language="csharp" source="snippets/generate-consume-asynchronous-streams/finished/Program.cs" id="SnippetGenerateAsyncStream" :::